AnnieChen1130/Google-IT-Automation-with-Python/Course2-Using-Python-to-Interact-with-the-Operating-System/Lab5-Implementing-Unit-Testing/README.md

 * Write a simple test to check for basic functionality
 * Write a test to check for edge cases
 * Correct code with a try/except statement

+Command line in terminal: python3 emails.py Blossom Gill This code is written by Qwiklab